On Alberta's dryland farms, reflections on a devastating year and an eye to what's next | CBC News

 The first snowfall of the year means fall work on the farm is done.
 The moisture comes as a welcome relief after the summer, which saw droughts devastate operations across southern Alberta.

 Ron Markert, president of Markert Seeds, just took out his 50th crop on the operation.
-He's seen good years and bad years, and his experience has taught him how to prepare for the latter.
+He's seen good years and bad, and his experience has taught him how to prepare for the latter.

-But like all dryland operations in southern Alberta, the challenges of the past year have hit hard.
+But like all dryland farming operations — which refers to the growing of crops without the use of irrigation in dry areas — the challenges of the past year in southern Alberta have hit hard.

 "Looking at the numbers, roughly we had a third of a crop of what is an average crop," Markert said.
 "Some were worse, canola was probably worse than anything.
 But wheat, barley and peas were all down."